hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/12-mini-batches.md

     optimizer.step()
 ```

 But usually, we just pick a large enough number of iterations for the specific application.
 (Minuit and Scikit-Learn have to work for _all_ applications; hence, they have to be more clever about the stopping condition.)
 These iterations are called "epochs."

-(I haven't been able to figure out why they're called that.)
+I haven't been able to find out why they're called that.

 +++